 The bottom line

-This compilation of yellow cake mix recipes is sure to come in handy the next time you need to make dessert but don’t have all day to make them.
+This compilation of yellow cake mix recipes will come in handy the next time you need to make desserts but don’t have all day.

-Choose one (or two or three) of these quick and easy options for that sweet ending to your meals!
+Choose one (or two or three) of these quick and easy options for that sweet ending you can’t resist.
+You can also make these for potlucks and bake sales, too.

 Ingredients